mattbport/secondusertests/documentation/second round questions.md

 Using the example above as a starting point, you need to create the next musical section.
 The Chooser for the new section needs to do the following;

-* Select and play four out of six samples; the samples are `drums.wav`, `bass.wav`, `guitar.wav`, `marimba.wav`, `bvs.wav`, and `vox.wav`
+* Select and play four out of six samples; the samples are `drums.wav`, `bass.wav`, `guitar.wav`, `marimba.wav`, `bvs.wav`, and `vox.wav`;
-* The `vox.wav` and `marimba.wav` samples are essential to the track, so they always have to be selected
+* The `vox.wav` and `marimba.wav` samples are essential to the track, so they always have to be selected;
-* Of the other samples, the drums should be more likely to be selected
+* Of the other samples, the drums should be more likely to be selected;
-* The Chooser should run for a minimum of 8 bars, with all samples looping
+* The Chooser should run for a minimum of 8 bars, with all samples looping;
 * The vocal tracks (`vox.wav`, `bvs.wav`) should be allowed to finish playing.
 The other tracks should stop as soon as 8 bars has elapsed.

 ## S5: Advanced features
 ### Understanding
-*Video introducing ∞ for the Soundable nose cone, and ∞ as a duration in a Time Chooser; multiple lanes in a Time Chooser, including weighted choice and nose cone limitations; soundable content in a Time Chooser, including mute/non-mute.*
+*Video introducing ∞ for the Soundable nose cone, and ∞ as a duration in a Time Chooser; multiple lanes in a Time Chooser, including weighted choice and nose cone limitations; and soundable content in a Time Chooser, including mute/non-mute.*

 In this example, the artist wants to hear all the lanes of the Soundable Chooser, and so uses ∞ in the nose cone.
 All lanes are looping, and the Chooser will have a duration of 4 or 6 bars, or it will use the duration of the `marimba.wav` sample.
 A 4 bar duration is twice as likely as the other two options.
 Regardless of the duration, the vocal’s soft stop means that it will play in its entirety before stopping.
 The other samples will stop immediately as soon as the duration has elapsed.